 Oil is now sitting on a zone of former resistance, and while the market is somewhat overbought, oil could still trend to our higher targets ($55.00-$58.00) without pulling back.
 For this to occur, oil cannot close below $49.00 on a weekly basis.
 A close below $49.00 on a weekly basis will result in a minor pullback to the $45.00 ranges.
 Long story short, oil either trades to the $55.00-$58.00 ranges from here with a possible overshoot to the $60.00 ranges or it pulls back to the $45.00 ranges before trading to the above-suggested targets.
 After oil trades to the $58.00 ranges, we do not expect much from it.
 After topping out, we expect it to test the $45.00-$48.00 ranges.

 The trend is still bullish, and until the higher end targets of $55.00-58.00 are hit, or the trend turns negative, all sharp pullbacks should be viewed through a positive lens.
-The trend is showing no signs of weakness so it would take a rather significant development for it change.
+The trend is showing no signs of weakness so it would take a rather significant development for it changes.
 As oil has traded as high as $52.00 the bulk of the upward move we projected earlier in the year is completed; all that is left is for the upper-end targets to be hit; after that oil is expected to trend lower slowly.
-We are not expecting a crash but a consolidation; we will examine the longer term outlook after crude oil tops out.
+We are not expecting a crash but a consolidation; we will examine the longer-term outlook after crude oil tops out.

 Only in quiet waters, things mirror themselves undistorted.
-Only in a quiet mind is adequate perception of the world.
+Only in a quiet mind is an adequate perception of the world.

 Other stories of interest